ComputationalDesignLab/blackbox/docs/source/wing/intro.rst

 Blackbox also provides a module for generating wing samples.
 The ``WingFFD`` module provides various methods for running analysis and generating wing data with FFD Parametrization.
 This module supports two types of solver: `ADflow <https://github.com/mdolab/adflow>`_ and `DAFoam <https://github.com/mdolab/dafoam>`_.
-To use this module, two files are requried:

-- Volume mesh in cgns format which defines computational mesh for the analysis
+To use this module, one has to provide the volume mesh in cgns format which defines computational mesh for the analysis.
-- FFD file in plot3d format which defines a FFD box around the wing

 Unlike airfoil sample generation, whenever shape of the wing is modified using FFD, the volume mesh is deformed using `idwarp <https://github.com/mdolab/idwarp>`_.
 So, ensure that idwarp is installed before using this module,